csmith/kowalski/README.md

   where '?' is a single-character wildcard. e.g. `anagram lismem?` will return `melisma`.

+- `letters <term>` shows a chart of the distribution of the English letters (A-Z, ignoring case) in the given term.

 - `morse <term>` returns all possible words that match the given morse code (specified using `-` and `.`), ignoring all spaces/pauses.